-Officially titled “Default Electronic Disclosure by Employee Pension Benefit Plans under ERISA,” the DOL’s proposed rule would provide legal protection to plan sponsors who follow the Employee Benefits Security Administration guidelines laid out in the rule.
+Officially titled “Default Electronic Disclosure by Employee Pension Benefit Plans Under ERISA,” the U.S. Department of Labor's (DOL’s) proposed rule would provide legal protection to plan sponsors who follow the Employee Benefits Security Administration guidelines laid out in the rule.

-The proposed rule would establish new safe harbor guidelines for ERISA plans regarding electronic distribution of required plan disclosures, such as annual notices and summary plan descriptions.
+The proposed rule would establish new safe harbor guidelines for the Employee Retirement Income Security Act of 1974 (ERISA) plans regarding electronic distribution of required plan disclosures, such as annual notices and summary plan descriptions.

 Each of these messages would provide a link to the website where the notice has been posted.
 A separate notice would be required every time a new disclosure is posted to the site.

 The DOL has set specific guidelines, some broad and some narrow, for how safe harbor-eligible disclosures would work.
 For instance:

 - eDelivery would be available only for participants and beneficiaries who have a current personal email, work email, or cell phone number on file with the plan sponsor or administrator.

 - The safe harbor would apply only to retirement plan disclosures required by Title I of ERISA for delivery direct to participants.
 Any documents normally furnished on request would still need to be available on paper.